maa5/discography/README.md

 ### Installation

-1. Clone this repo into your directory:
+1. Clone this repository into your directory:

     ````
     git clone https://github.com/maa5/discography.git